HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_public_launch_infrastructure_content.md

   - [ ] Key internal stakeholders (e.g. help desk staff, HHS leadership) have been notified when the email is sent out so that they can prepare for questions from public stakeholders
   - [ ] A longer-term stakeholder engagement plan has been drafted that describes future phases of engagement
   - [ ] Help Desk is notified and trained for any potential support issues that may come through
+  - [ ] Site visitors can subscribe to mailing list to receive updates about the Simpler.Grants.gov initiative

 #### Nice to have

-- [ ] Site visitors can subscribe to mailing list to receive updates about the Simpler.Grants.gov initiative
 - [ ] Internal stakeholders can preview a live version of content changes before they are visible to everyone on simpler.grants.gov
+- [ ] Tickets and/or documentation have been created that describe the infrastructure changes needed to support future site traffic at the following levels:
+    - [ ] 10,000 users
+    - [ ] 100,000 users
+    - [ ] 1 million users

 ### Proposed metrics for measuring goals/value/definition of done
 <!-- Required -->